 GS 745: College Teaching for International Teaching Assistants (3 credits)

-This course, which is designed for international students who will serve as Teaching Assistants (TAs), focuses on effective classroom communication in a variety of instructional settings (e.g., lectures, office hours, labs), with a particular emphasis on highly intelligible pronunciation of discipline-specific content.
-Students will refine their oral English language skills through micro-teaching activities and will read about and discuss topics such as the following: course and syllabus design, instructor/TA responsibilities, active learning, effective discussions, design of learning activities, office hours, instructional technology, development of grading criteria, and campus resources for academic and personal support.
-This course includes the content objectives of GS 750 (Fundamentals of College Teaching) and thus satisfies one of the coursework requirements for Duke’s Certificate in College Teaching (CCT) program.
+This course is designed for non-native English-speaking students who will serve as International Teaching Assistants (ITAs) at Duke and/or who plan to teach in English in the future.
+Students learn the components of clear speech and effective classroom communication skills in a variety of instructional settings, with an emphasis on highly intelligible pronunciation of field-specific terminology as well as lecture content.
+Other course topics include effective learning activities, teaching methodology, instructional technology, and grading criteria, as well as personal and academic campus resources.
+This course covers the learning objectives of GS 750 (Fundamentals of College Teaching) and thus satisfies one of the coursework requirements for Duke’s Certificate in College Teaching (CCT) program.
+In addition, language objectives needed for effective oral English communication as an ITA will be addressed.